DaveO-Home/dodex-vertx/README.md

 * Create an account: <https://firebase.google.com>
 * Getting started: <https://firebase.google.com/docs/admin/setup#java>
 * Make sure you create a `Service-Account-Key.json` file as instructed.
 Dodex-Vertx uses the environment variable option to set the service-account - `GOOGLE_APPLICATION_CREDENTIALS`.
-See gradle.build as one way to set it.
+See `gradle.build` as one way to set it.
-* You will need to login to the `Firebase` console and create the `dodex-firebase` project.
+* You will need to log in to the `Firebase` console and create the `dodex-firebase` project.
 See `src/main/java/dmo/fs/router/FirebaseRouter.java` for usage of the project-id and Google Credentials. **Note:** The `Firebase` rules are not used, so they should be set to `allow read, write:  if false;` which may be the default.
 * You only need the `Authentication` and `Firestore` extensions.
 * If you want a different project name, change `.firebaserc`.